progwolff/jackman/README.md

 @audio  - rtprio        99
 @audio  - memlock       unlimited
 ```
-This enables users in the audio group to assign real time priorities to processes
+This enables users in the audio group to assign real time priorities to processes.

-Add the following line to `/etc/pam.d/su`
+Add the following line to `/etc/pam.d/su`.
 ```
 session         required        pam_limits.so
 ```
-This enables users in the audio group to assign real time priorities in a `su` session (needed for hotplugging devices)
+This enables users in the audio group to assign real time priorities in a `su` session (needed for hotplugging devices).

-Configure Jack to use real time priorities, ALSA and asynchronous mode
+Configure Jack to use real time priorities, ALSA and asynchronous mode.
 ```
 $ jack_control eps driver alsa
 $ jack_control eps realtime True